 Supervisory benchmarks and benchmark calculations refer to risk-specific quantitative tools developed by the FME to provide an estimation of additional own funds needed to cover risks or elements of risk not covered by Regulation (EU) No 575/20132, cf. Regulation No 233/20173, or to further support the determination of risk-by-risk additional own funds requirements where ICAAP calculations for those material risks, or elements of such risk, are considered insufficient or are unavailable.
 Given the variety of different business models, the outcome of the supervisory benchmarks may not be appropriate in every instance for every institution.
-The benchmarks calculations have been constructed adequately so as to avoid double counting.
+The benchmarks calculations have been constructed adeq religious application of the supervisory of the supervisory instance for every institution.

-1. Market risk not covered by Pillar 1
+2. Market risk not covered by Pillar 1

-The EBA's Guidelines on common procedure and methodologies for SREP require supervisory authorities to evaluate market risk in the trading book, as well as interest rate risk and equity risk in the banking book.
+The EBA's Guidelines on common procedure and methodologies for SREP4 require supervisory authorities to evaluate market risk in the trading book, as well as interest rate risk and equity risk in the banking book.
 Under Pillar 1, capital charges are set for equity and interest rate risk in the trading book and for exchange rate risk, commodity risk and CVA risk in the overall portfolio, see table 1 below.

-&lt;sup>1 EBA/GL/2014/13: Guidelines on common procedures and methodologies for SREP:
+$^{^{1}}$ EBA/GL/2014/13: Guidelines on common procedures and methodologies for SREP: